Prize-hunting in Princeton

 Tables are piled high at the market.

 Flea market: It's held 6 a.m. to 2 p.m.
 Saturdays in City Park, on the east side of town.
-It opens the fourth Saturday in April and continues through the third Saturday in October.
+It opens in late April and continues through early October.

 Green Lake, 10 miles to the east, has many lodgings.
 The best-known is the luxury Heidel House resort on Green Lake.